ARM-software/LLVM-embedded-toolchain-for-Arm/README.md

 releases](https://github.com/ARM-software/LLVM-embedded-toolchain-for-Arm/releases)
 and extract the archive into an arbitrary directory.

+On Ubuntu 20.04 and later `libtinfo5` is required: `apt install libtinfo5`.

 ### Using the toolchain

 To use the toolchain, on the command line you need to provide: